nawabahmadreshi/documentation/pages/marketing-channels/facebook-platform-ads.md

 #### Configure an Ad

 To set up Facebook Brand Awareness Campaigns, you will need to insert your Branch Ad Link as the Website destination for the created ad.
-Facebook's Ad guide for Brand Awareness Campaigns is available **[here](https://www.facebook.com/business/ads-guide/brand-awareness)**.
+Facebook's Ad guide for Brand Awareness Campaigns is available **[here](https://www.facebook.com/business/ads-guide/brand-awareness){:target="_blank"}**.

 #### Create Your Campaign
-1. Navigate to [https://www.facebook.com/ads/create](https://www.facebook.com/ads/create) while logged in to the account that owns your Facebook app.
+1. Navigate to [https://www.facebook.com/ads/create](https://www.facebook.com/ads/create){:target="_blank"} while logged in to the account that owns your Facebook app.
 1. Select **Brand Awareness** as the campaign marketing objective.
 {% image src='/img/pages/features/facebook-ads/facebook-platform-ads/brand-awareness/campaign-selection.png' 3-quarters center alt='Campaign Selection' %}
 1. Continue with campaign creation selecting the app to advertise, audience, placement, and budget.
 Then press continue to enter the Advert creation step.
 1. Now select an advertisement format and customize your ad
 1. Now add your Branch link to your advertisement
-    - Select the `Add a Website URL` and copy your Branch Ad Link into the **Website URL** field.
+    - Select the `Add a Website URL` checkbox and copy your Branch Ad Link into the **Website URL** field.
     {% image src='/img/pages/features/facebook-ads/facebook-platform-ads/brand-awareness/ad-deep-link.png' 3-quarters center alt='Deep Link Placement' %}
     - If you selected to add a full screen Canvas advertisement, add your Branch Ad link as the **Destination URL** for your canvas advertisement components
 1. Complete the rest of the ad campaign setup.